XerxesDGreat/XerxesDGreat.github.io/_posts/2015-03-31-updated-meta-tags.md

 ---
 title: Updated Meta tags
 date: 2015-03-31
-category: misc
+category: Thoughts
+tags:
+- meta
-tags: meta i-josh
+- i-josh
 ---

 Hey all, since I gave you [the Tumbler timelapse][tumbler] two days early, I'm taking this opportunity to do a little